A yard that lacks food for wildlife — lacks wildlife. Part of their day — every day — is focused on finding food. Food sources are vital.

-In spring and summer, their food requirements are high — not only do they have themselves to feed, but their offspring, too.
-In winter, it’s worse — challenged with shorter daytime hours for finding food, they must pack on enough energy-providing morsels to carry them through frigid nights that relentlessly attack their efforts to stay warm.
-The search for enough high-fat foods may consume their entire day, day after day.
-It’s a matter of life or death.
-So, what should you provide and how?
+In spring and summer, the food requirements of animals are high — not only do they have themselves to feed but their offspring, too.
+In winter, it’s worse.
+Challenged with fewer daytime hours, they must still find enough energy-providing morsels to carry them through frigid nights that relentlessly attack their efforts to stay warm.
+For some wildlife, the search for food may consume their entire day, and it’s a matter of life or death.

 Be aware that there are opponents to providing suet in warm weather.
-Among their worries about softened suet: It can mat feathers, reducing their insulating and waterproofing properties; may cause disease and maintenance problems when residue falls to the ground; isn’t necessary when other nutrient-rich sources are available.
+Among their worries about softened suet: It can mat feathers, reducing their insulating and waterproofing properties; may cause disease and maintenance problems when residue falls to the ground; and, isn’t necessary when other nutrient-rich sources are available.

-Top photo: JR P / Flickr; cc by 2.0
+*Top photo: Kristine Paulus / Flickr; cc by 2.0